technicalmachine/fractal-docs/hardware-design.md

 Initially, Fractal will target what we're loosely calling "industrial" applications and small distributed sensor systems (classical IoT problems), as opposed to "consumer" applications.
 In essence, this frees us from worrying about the specifics of the final form factor and eliminates industrial design, plastics, and ergonomics/human factors from the equation.

 Fractal's "EDA" output (schematics and layout files) can, from a seasoned EE's perspective, be seen as something that is good enough to deploy at scale, but not that something that considers the aforementioned requirements of consumer electronics.
-The final product will, especially at first, very much resemble its origins as a handful of interconnected blocks.

 ## Prototypical example as a reference